osquery/osquery/CONTRIBUTING.md

 ## Contributing 101

-All contributions from the community are submitted via pull requests (PRs) open against the osquery's [master](https://github.com/osquery/osquery/tree/master) branch on GitHub.
+All contributions are submitted via pull requests (PRs) open against the osquery's [master](https://github.com/osquery/osquery/tree/master) branch on GitHub.
 After being reviewed by the _core team_ and tested by CI, if all is well, they will be pushed to master and the corresponding PR closed.